The Two Californias

 Minaj recently gave a speech at the United Nations after being invited by U.S. Ambassador to the United Nations Mike Waltz.
 While addressing the audience, she praised the United States for protecting religious freedom.
 “I stand here as a proud New Yorker with a deep sense of gratitude that we live in a country where we can freely and safely worship God regardless of one’s creed, background, or politics.”

-The rapper continued, “We don’t have to share the same beliefs in order for us to respect each other” and argued that it is important for people of all faiths to feel safe.
-She highlighted how lucky Americans are to be allowed to openly practice their religion.
+The rapper continued, “We don’t have to share the same beliefs in order for us to respect each other,” and argued that it is vital for people of all faiths to feel safe.
+She highlighted how lucky Americans are to be allowed to practice their religion openly.

 “Churches have been burned, families have been torn apart, and entire communities live in fear constantly, simply because of how they pray.”